 Patients should avoid therapy that is associated with significant weight gain.
 Examples of antidiabetic drugs that can cause weight gain include:

 Additionally, patients should avoid classes of medications that can cause weight gain or increased appetite.
 Examples of these medications include:

 GLP-1 Receptor Agonists

-GLP-1 receptor agonists are a great class to start with as they demonstrate both glucose-lowering and weight loss effects.
+GLP-1 receptor agonists are a great class to start with as they demonstrate both glucose-lowering and weight-loss effects.
 Specifically, GLP-1 modulating agents are associated with an 11- to -12-pound loss in weight.
 This weight reduction is significantly greater than other antidiabetic medications.

 Examples of GLP-1 receptor agonists include Ozempic, Saxenda, Trulicity, and Rybelsus.

-Ozempic is indicated for adults with T2DM in addition to diet and exercise to lower A1C and normalize blood sugar levels.
+Ozempic is prescribed for adults with T2DM in addition to diet and exercise to lower A1C and normalize blood sugar levels.
 It can also decrease one’s risk of serious cardiovascular (CV) events like stroke, heart attack, or death in those with heart disease.

 Ozempic is also proven to help individuals with T2DM lose weight.
-In a one-year clinical trial, participants taking Ozempic lost and average of 12 pounds.
+In a one-year clinical trial, participants taking Ozempic lost an average of 12 pounds.
 In another study, Ozempic was compared with Trulicity in terms of weight loss.
 At comparable doses, Ozempic resulted in an almost two times greater reduction in weight compared with those on Trulicity.

 Saxenda is an injectable medication indicated for:

 - Adults with a BMI of 27 or greater with a weight-related medical condition or obesity